 Looking for cheap flights with Lion Air?
 With Utiket you can search for Lion Air flights, find the lowest ticket prices and most convenient flight times.
 Best of all, here on Utiket you can directly compare Lion Air fares with other hundres of other airlines.
 We do not add any commission or fees to a booking you make, making it the best place to find cheap flights for your journey.

 The low-cost carrier Lion Air is Indonesia's largest private carrier and Asia's first hybrid carrier which offers both economy and business-class seating.
 From Lion Air's base in Soekarno-Hatta International Airport in Jakarta, Lion Air flies to most Southeast Asian nations including Malaysia, Singapore, Vietnam, Thailand and even to Saudi Arabia.
 Lion Air operates scheduled passenger services on an extensive domestic network from Jakarta to over 60 destinations using brand new Boeings 737-900ER.

-Lion Air flies to over 53 destinations.
-Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and Singapore.
-From its main base in Jakarta 507 flights depart every week.
+Lion Air flies to over 55 destinations.
+Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and China.
+From its main base in Jakarta 426 flights depart every week.
 Many people who look for Lion Air tickets look for flights to Surabaya and Makassar.

 Utiket is a good place to start looking for Lion Air flights as we can compare all flights by Lion Air with hundreds of other airlines and dozens of booking websites.